layterz/promptx/README.md

 protecting Gotham City.
 He is intensely focused, often seen as aloof and...
 ```

-The response is a raw string of the response from the model.
+The response is a raw string from the model output.
 This might be what you want if you're writing an email or asking a question, but other times you'll need to convert the response into structured data.

 To do that, you can pass a `pydantic.BaseModel` as `output=` when calling `prompt`.
 This will add format instructions, based on the pydantic schema and field annotations, and return an instance of the output model using the generated data.